MakeSchool-Tutorials/Makestagram-Swift/P7-Taking-Photos/content.md

 First, let's take care of the initializer and the properties of the `PhotoTakingHelper`.

-<div class="action"></div>
+> [action]
 Replace the entire content of `PhotoTakingHelper.swift` with the following code:
+>
     import UIKit
+>
     typealias PhotoTakingHelperCallback = UIImage? -> Void
+>
     class PhotoTakingHelper : NSObject {
+>
       /** View controller on which AlertViewController and UIImagePickerController are presented */ weak var viewController: UIViewController!
       var callback: PhotoTakingHelperCallback
       var imagePickerController: UIImagePickerController?
+>
       init(viewController: UIViewController, callback: PhotoTakingHelperCallback) {
         self.viewController = viewController
         self.callback = callback
+>
         super.init()
+>
         showPhotoSourceSelection()
       }
+>
       func showPhotoSourceSelection() {
+>
       }
+>
     }

 Let's discuss this code.
 In the first line after `import UIKit` we are declaring a `typealias`.
 Using the `typealias` keyword we can provide a function signature with a name.
 In this case we are saying that a function of type `PhotoTakingHelperCallback` takes an `UIImage?` as parameter and returns `Void`.
-This means: any function that wants to be the callback of the `PhotoTakingHelper` needs to have exaxctly this signature.
+This means: any function that wants to be the callback of the `PhotoTakingHelper` needs to have exactly this signature.

 `PhotoTakingHelper` has three properties.
 The first one `viewController` stores a `weak` reference to a `viewController`.
 As we discussed earlier, this reference is necessary because the `PhotoTakingHelper` needs a `UIViewController` on which it can present other View Controllers.
 It is a `weak` reference, since the `PhotoTakingHelper` does not own the referenced View Controller.